 Interrupt your own reading when there’s an educational opportunity.
 If you notice that your child seems confused by a word or expression, or if something in the story requires clarification, don’t hesitate to stop and explain.
+Just be sure to do it only. once or twice, not on every page.
 Your objective isn’t to get through the book as quickly as possible.
 Instead, the goal is to have an educational and fun reading experience.

 After getting to the end, talk about the book.
 When you have finished reading the last page of a book, don’t immediately stand up and walk away.
 The child will still be immersed in the story and may need to talk about it.
 So let the child speak, or ask them pertinent questions.
 This is the time to allow your child to explore all the dimensions of a story and absorb its meanings.

 Reading a book to a young child is a glorious opportunity to enter into their imaginative world.
 You do this through the language, stories, and drawings of gifted authors and illustrators – and through your own interpretive skills.
 Story time can be precious for both parents and adults.
 Following these recommendations will help you both get the most out of the experience.

 And don’t forget to keep new and engaging books in front of your child constantly!